hazelcast/hazelcast-cpp-client/Reference_Manual.md

 for more details.

 ## 5.8.
 Enabling Hazelcast Cloud Discovery
-If you are using [Hazelcast Cloud Service](https://cloud.hazelcast.com) and you want to write an application that will utilize the Hazelcast cloud database service, you can use the C++ client.
+If you are using [Hazelcast Viridian](https://viridian.hazelcast.com/) and you want to write an application that will utilize the Hazelcast cloud database service, you can use the C++ client.
 The configuration is very simple, you just need to set the cluster name, discovery token and enable the cloud discovery on network settings.
 Here is an example configuration:

 ```c++
     hazelcast::client::client_config config;